 Union Hall is surrounded by woodlands, rivers and plenty of archaeological treasures like castle ruins and forts that can be explored.

 To the far side of the old pier is Keellbeg Strand, a lovely sandy beach that is popular with locals.
-The Cusheen, a hidden sandy cove is also worth a visit, which is close to the Reen Pier.
+The Cusheen, a hidden sandy cove is also worth a visit, and is close to the Reen Pier.

 3. Beaches, beaches and more beaches